 The exact cause is unknown, but most experts think nerve damage from noise exposure is the main reason.
 The current theory is that damage or dysfunction occurs along the nerve pathways that detect sound waves and deliver sound to your brain.
 This leads to disrupted hearing and sound processing, including tinnitus.

 There are many different places in the inner ear and auditory nerve where such damage could occur, meaning tinnitus is likely not just one disease—with one simple treatment.
 Also, a person often has multiple risk factors and medical conditions, making it hard to know if there's a single culprit.
-However, if you have a history of loud noise exposure, you are at high risk of tinnitus.

 Medical causes of tinnitus